GenericMappingTools/gmt/trunk/doc/rst/source/gmtconnect.rst

 **-C**\ [*closed*]
-    Write all the closed polygons to *closed* [gmtstitch_closed.txt] and all other segments as they are to stdout.
-No stitching takes place.
+    Write all the closed polygons to *closed* [gmtconnect_closed.txt] and all other segments as they are to stdout.
+No connection takes place.
 Use **-T**\ *cutoff* to set a minimum separation [0], and if *cutoff* is > 0 then we also explicitly close the polygons on output.